ondrabimka/gaming_health_data/gaming_health_data/recorded_data/README.md

 PS - contains data from the Playstation controller (Dualsense).
 SENSORS - contains ekg data captured using polar H10 sensor.
 VIDEO - contains video annotated recordings of the gaming sessions.
-(Various annotation based on the game played)
+(Various annotation based on the game played) APPLE_WATCH - contains data from the Apple Watch (if available).
+The data was extracted as described here: https://github.com/jameno/Simple-Apple-Health-XML-to-CSV